-We recommend checking the website of each venue for hours and potential weather-related closings before taking a trip outdoors--nothing is worse than spending 20 minutes getting little hats and mittens on only to discover that the place you were hoping to go is closed.
+We recommend checking the website of each venue for hours and potential weather-related closings before taking a trip outdoors—nothing is worse than spending 20 minutes getting little hats and mittens on only to discover that the place you were hoping to go is closed.
 Also, brief yourself on parking availability or public transportation delays before you hit the road.
 Then, have fun!

 Lincoln Park Zoo Pritzker Family Play Zoo.
 Photo courtesy of the zoo

-Free Play at Museums and Cultural Attractions
+Free Play at Museums and Cultural Attractions in Chicago

 Lincoln Park Zoo offers several opportunities to experience animals indoors, but the Treetop Canopy Climbing Adventure offers kids the chance to use some energy in an active environment.
-Kids can pretend they are monkeys by climbing into treetop platforms.
+Kids can pretend they are monkeys by climbing onto treetop platforms.
 The exhibit is near the wolves, black bears, river otters, and beavers for kids who want to learn more about North American animals.

 Chicago Women’s Park and Garden has a variety of outdoor amenities, but also offers an indoor kids’ playground and café featuring a climbing wall and a kids’ science lab.
-Play houses and a multi-level play structure help kids get in some physical activity during the cold winter months.
+Playhouses and a multi-level play structure help kids get in some physical activity during the cold winter months.
 The building also has plenty of soft spaces for new walkers to safely enjoy.

 LEGO Store at Watertower Place.
 Photo courtesy of LEGO

-Stores with Free Play
+Stores with Free Play in Chicago

 Which is across from…

-Kids who love American Girl, Wellie Wisher or Bitty Baby dolls may enjoy a visit to American Girl Place, across the hall from the LEGO store.
+Kids who love American Girl, Wellie Wisher, or Bitty Baby dolls may enjoy a visit to American Girl Place, across the hall from the LEGO store.
 Here, kids can read their favorite American Girl books, design their own doll or backpack, and explore artifacts from the era of their favorite American Girl dolls.
 For additional fees, dolls can get their hair styled, have their ears pierced, visit the doll doctor, and have lunch or tea.

 PLAY at Yorktown Center.
 Photo courtesy of the center

-Free Mall Play Spaces
+Free Mall Play Spaces Near Chicago

 Ann & Robert H. Lurie Children’s Hospital of Chicago sponsors this fun area full of sensory activities for kids.
 Little shoppers can dress up in costumes, take pictures at a family selfie station, and scale climbing structures.
 Pre-walkers can relax on soft seating while playing with safe toys with their caretakers.